• Skip to primary navigation

 Instructions

-• Measure cashews, butter, vanilla, and soda in separate bowls and have ready within reach
+• Measure cashews and soda in separate bowls.
+Have butter, cashews, and soda ready within reach

 • Butter two baking sheets and set aside